Shubham432000/Live-Project-3-Your-Justice-is-our-priority/README.md

 2. I Learned how to position an image
 3. I Learned how to use Flexbox
 4. I have also Learned background property
+5. I Learn position absolute and relative
+6. I Learn Text-Decoration Propety like letter-spacing,text-color,text-size
+7. I Learn image property like absolute,relative, border-radius
-5. I Learn navbar Property
+8. I also Learn Box-Shadow Property
+9. I also Learn Flex Propert like Flex-direction row and coloumn & justify-content